Blue space: Increased physical activity

-A variety of studies have found that people living near coastal areas, are less sedentary more likely to engage in moderate and vigorous physical activity adequate for health, which could be explained due to the encouraging presence of walk paths along the coast.
+A variety of studies have found that people living near coastal areas have better health than those living further inland.
+Some studies have demonstrated that this effect arises due to those living closer the coast being less sedentary and more likely to engage in moderate and vigorous physical activity adequate for health, which could be explained due to the encouraging presence of walk paths along the coast.
 Another possible explanation is found in the aesthetical attributes of blue spaces that may motivate individuals to engage in physical activities on blue spaces.
 A study in England found that although more intense activities were conducted on visits to countryside and urban green spaces compared to visits to coastal environments, coastal visits were associated with the highest overall energy expenditure due duration of activity in coastal environments being longer.
 Results differed by the urbanity or rurality of the respondent's residence and also how far respondents travelled to their destination.

 Proximity to water bodies alone is not enough to promote increased levels of physical activity, as those bodies need to be accessible to people.
-A study focusing on teenagers found that those living near beaches that had a major road between their homes and the water body had lower levels of physical activity than those with a direct access to the beach.
+A study focusing on teenagers found that those living near beaches that had a major road between their homes and the water body had lower levels of physical activity than those with direct access to the beach.